iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.10.01.005_01/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.americanwell.android.member.wellpoint 4 reviews"/>
 </p>

+> The app has its ups and downs, it is mildly annoying that we have to input the screening questions twice.
+Once before selecting a physician and then again in a AI chat after selecting the physician.
+It is convenient to eliminate concerns, or confirm that further treatment is required.
+Like with most doctors, the bedside manner and their willingness to listen to the person in front of them varies widely like it does in all walks of life.
+Payment has become more convenient.<br> :date: __2021-06-07 14:06:36__

 > The therapist that I have is excellent but the connection is not so good.
 The lenghty "book" that you have to write before you can even see the therapist I think is unnecessary and should be optional<br> :date: __2021-06-02 20:57:38__